maierbn/opendihu/readme.md

 This branch is for evaluation of different quadrature schemes for solid mechanics problems.

 # Installation
-Linux is required with python2.7.
+Linux is required with python2.7, gcc version 5 or higher, gfortran (only needed when LAPACK is build)

 * Find out in which path on your system MPI is installed.
 A directory that contains a `lib` and an `include` subdirectory is needed.
 Often is is named like `/usr/lib/openmpi` or `/usr/lib/mpich`.
 * Set this path in `user-variables.scons.py` at line 20.
 You can also set paths for other packages, if they are already installed.
 This would reduce build time, it is, however, not required.